 Have you noticed as you’ve gotten older that there are some activities or skills that you can no longer perform?
-It may be because you’ve gotten shorter.
+It may be because your stature has changed and you’ve gotten shorter.
 As we age, we shrink.

-Starting around age 40, you typically lose about 0.4 inches every decade.
+Starting around age 40, our stature begins to change and you typically lose about 0.4 inches every decade.
 Most of the height loss comes from gravity that continually compresses the gel-like discs or cushions between the vertebrae in the spine.
 The discs tend to dry out and become thinner.

 Since this shrinking occurs gradually over decades, not only do we visualize ourselves as being our original height, our brains do so as well.
+But you won’t regain your younger stature.
 The subconscious awareness of your body’s orientation and movement is called proprioception.

 Based on signals from the inner ear and nerves in the muscles and joints, the brain determines the location of your hands and feet, even in complete darkness.
 Much like being able to place your hands in the proper location to catch a ball, accurate proprioception is learned through experience.
 And when something like your height changes, your proprioception is compromised.